Material Girl: Legacy

 After the song's release, the phrase "material girl" became another nickname for Madonna.
-She often remarked that "Material Girl" is the song she most regrets recording, as it became a label that has been attached to her for decades.
-She also said if she had known this, she probably would never have recorded it.
-After making the video, Madonna said she never wanted to be compared to Monroe, despite posing as the Hollywood icon and recreating many of Marilyn's signature poses for various photos shoots, most notably a 1991 issue of Vanity Fair.
-Reflecting on the song, Madonna told author J. Randy Taraborrelli:
+She has since remarked that, if she had known she would constantly be referred to by the "Material Girl" moniker, she probably would not have recorded the song.
+Reflecting on the song, Madonna said:

-Academics analyzed the usage of the term material as odd because, according to them, materialistic is the correct word.
-However, that would have posed problems of versification for Madonna and songwriter Brown.
 Guilbert commented that "material girl" designated a certain type of liberated women, thus deviating from its original coinage which meant a girl who is tangible and accessible.
 Cook said that the meaning and impact of "material girl" was no longer circumscribed by the video, rather by its lyrics.
 Its influence was seen later among such diverse groups such as female versus male, gay versus straight, and academic versus teenage.

 In 1993, a conference was held at the University of California, Santa Barbara, with the subject as Madonna: Feminist Icon or Material Girl?.
 The conference pondered on the duality of Madonna as both of them and deduced that the question of Madonna's feminism is not easy to decide.
 Some of the feminists left the conference, citing that they had not been able to make up their minds.
-As New Age spirituality became popular in the U.S. in the late 1990s, Madonna tried to shun the "material girl" tag, and embarked on a spiritual quest of her own.
-Journals like The Times and The Advocate declared her as "the Ethereal Girl" and "Spiritual Girl" respectively.
+As New Age spirituality became popular in the U.S. in the late 1990s, Madonna embarked on a spiritual quest of her own, and journals like The Times and The Advocate described her as "the Ethereal Girl" and "Spiritual Girl" respectively.